Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Experimental Results: Adversarial Samples Purification

 \subsection{Attackers are unaware of the SSLR models}

 In this section, we assume that attackers are unaware of the SSLR models in front of ASV.
+We mainly show the results of BIM due to space limitation.

-The AdvFAR and AdvFRR of the r-vector system integrated with different number of SSLR models are shown in Fig.~\ref{fig:purification-unaware-SSLR} (a) and Fig.~\ref{fig:purification-unaware-SSLR} (b), respectively.
+The AdvFAR and AdvFRR of the r-vector system integrated with different numbers of SSLR models are shown in Fig.~\ref{fig:purification-unaware-SSLR} (a) and Fig.~\ref{fig:purification-unaware-SSLR} (b), respectively.
 We observe that AdvFAR and AdvFRR decrease dramatically as ASV integrates more SSLR models, which indicates the effectiveness of our proposed SSLR models on purifying adversarial samples.
-Specifically, we observe that SSLR models pretrained by more than one masking strategy have better performance than those with only one masking strategy.
-Accordingly, SSLR-TCM achieves the best defense performance where AdvFAR decreases from over 85\% to around 20\% and AdvFRR decreases from over 50\% to around 20\%, as shown in Fig.~\ref{fig:purification-unaware-SSLR}.
-One possible explanation is that integrating different masking strategies strengthens the denoising ability of SSLR, then equips the SSLR models with better capacity of purifying adversarial samples.
-Similar results on the x-vector system are observed in Fig.~\ref{fig:purification-unaware-SSLR} (c) and Fig.~\ref{fig:purification-unaware-SSLR} (d), which indicates that the defense capacity of SSLR models can generalize well to different ASV systems.
+Specifically, we observe that SSLR models trained by more than one masking strategy have better performance than those with only one masking strategy.
+Accordingly, SSLR-TCM achieves the best defense performance where AdvFAR decreases from over 75\% to around 20\% and AdvFRR decreases from over 65\% to around 20\%, as shown in Fig.~\ref{fig:purification-unaware-SSLR}.
+One possible explanation is that integrating different masking strategies strengthens the denoising ability of the SSLR, and then equips the SSLR models with better capacity of purifying adversarial samples.
+Similar results on the x-vector system are observed in Fig.~\ref{fig:purification-unaware-SSLR} (c) and Fig.~\ref{fig:purification-unaware-SSLR} (d), which indicates that the defense capacity of SSLR models can generalize to different ASV systems.